 SXGA, WXGA, PC 720p and PC 1080p.

-USB Port: The television features a side-panel USB type-A
+USB Port: The television features one side panel USB port

 port for reading JPEG photo files and MP3/WMA music files from a connected USB

 device formatted in FAT16 or FAT32.
 The TV can read files up to 10MB in size

 with a maximum of 2,500 files stored per device.
 JPEG still images can be

 displayed as a Single picture, up to 10 thumbnails or in a Slideshow (w/ or w/o